OWASP/owasp-mastg/Document/0x05g-Testing-Network-Communication.md

 > Consider situation when app contains files without extension.
 Most common files location are `assets` and `res` directories.

 As an example, let's say that you find an application which uses a BKS (BouncyCastle) truststore and it's stored in file `res/raw/truststore.bks`.
 To bypass SSL Pinning you need to add your proxy's certificate.
 Following values need to be defined:
-- password - password to keystore, you can find it in app code, where keystore is open
+- password - Password for the keystore.
+Look in the decompiled app code for the hardcoded password.
 - providerpath - Location of the BouncyCastle Provider jar file.
 You can download it from [The Legion of the Bouncy Castle](https://www.bouncycastle.org/latest_releases.html "https://www.bouncycastle.org/latest_releases.html").
 - proxy.cer - Your proxy's certificate.
 - aliascert - Unique value which will be used as alias for your proxy's certificate.